 - Shortage of affordable housing, especially in peak season

-- Remote island nation and can be isolating
+- A remote island nation can be isolating

 - Long, dark, frigid winters